patelmeet1009/soldpress/readme.txt

 = Where do I get authentication credentials? =

 An email containing user name and password is sent to the email address submitted as Technical Contact when data feeds are registered in http://tools.realtorlink.ca.
-The owner of the data feed can view credentials when editing the feed on the Data Feeds page..
+The owner of the data feed can view credentials when editing the feed on the Data Feeds page.

 == Screenshots ==